bhauman/devcards/README.md

 * a code reference for new developers, and your future self
 * a tool for QA and application testers

-One more thing: developing your components in a different context than your main application **starkly reveals environmental coupling**, in the same way that unit tests often do.
+Developing your components in a different context than your main application **starkly reveals environmental coupling**, in the same way that unit tests often do.
 This can lead to developing components that are more independent than the ones that are developed inside the main app.

+One more thing: developing your components in a SPA that isn't your main application provides you a space to create and use visual components that are intended to help you understand the code you are working on.
+We are UI programmers after all, why wait for IDEs to create the tools we need?
+Most problems are unique and can benefit tremendously from the creation of a very thin layer of custom tooling.

 Developing inside the main application is constraining and it isn't until you develop inside a **meta application** that you can see this